awsdocs/amazon-lexv2-developer-guide/doc_source/built-in-slot-alphanumeric.md

 + A combination of alphanumeric characters, such as **ABC123**

 You can add a regular expression to the `AMAZON.AlphaNumeric` slot type to validate values entered for the slot\.
 For example, you can use a regular expression to validate:
-+ United Kingdom or Canadian postal codes
++ Canadian postal codes
 + Driver's license numbers
 + Vehicle identification numbers

 Use a standard regular expression\.
-Amazon Lex supports the following characters in the regular expression:
+Amazon Lex V2 supports the following characters in the regular expression:
 + A\-Z, a\-z
 + 0\-9

-Amazon Lex also supports Unicode characters in regular expressions\.
+Amazon Lex V2 also supports Unicode characters in regular expressions\.
 The form is `\uUnicode`\.
 Use four digits to represent Unicode characters\.
 For example, `[\u0041-\u005A]` is equivalent to \[A\-Z\]\.

 The following regular expression operators are not supported:
 + Infinite repeaters: \*, \+, or \{x,\} with no upper bound\.